thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 (1670 m/s) [Culjat2010]_.
 However, the canonical sound speed assumed by clinical scanners for soft tissues is 1540 m/s.

-The speed of sound can be calculated with the substitution method by
+The speed of sound is then obtained by inserting the change in time delay, Δt, and sample thickness, d, into the following equation [Wear2007]_

 .. math:: c = \frac{c_w}{1 + \frac{c_w \Delta t}{ d }}

 .. epigraph::

   if :math:`\Delta t` is the difference in the time delay between water-with-sample and water-only cases, :math:`t_w - t_s`.
 The speed of sound in pure water, c\ :sub:`w`\ , at 22º C is 1488.3 m/s [DelGrosso1972]_.

 Considerable changes in the shape of the pulse occurred because of frequency dependent attenuation (see |substitution_pulse|).
 As with the attenuation